THE LIFE OF OUR PRODUCTS

 Our design teams established a rigorous framework to define this approach.
 The products concerned must meet at least one of these criteria:

-1. Reducing its environmental impact by at least 10% with the previous model for at least two of the following indicators: climate change, air pollution, water pollution and resource depletion.
+- decrease by at least 10% compared to the previous model, on at least two of the following indicators: climate change, air pollution, water pollution and resource depletion.

 2. It must meet certain very specific design endeavours: at least 70% of the product weight made using recycled polyester, a fabric made with at least 90% organically grown cotton, less water-intensive dyes, etc.